Share in one command

 A free tier stays available (with slower tunnels).
 During the beta, features and limits will evolve as we learn from real-world use, but the core idea - simple tunnels with the option for end-to-end encryption - will stay the same.

-Cruma is a tunneling service for developers, small teams, and homelabs who want fast setup, terminal-first tooling, and the option for end-to-end encryption when using their own domain.
+Cruma is a tunneling service for developers, small teams, and homelabs who want fast setup, terminal-first tooling, and end-to-end encryption for registered tunnels.

 Get a public HTTPS URL for localhost without touching DNS, port forwarding, or VPNs.